sirkapil/nehu/pages/birthday.md

 layout: page
 ---

-To be opened: **20 Sep,2018**
+To be opened: **Birthday Night**

 ---

 ### Hey Chamki,

-It's 20th September , Wake up !
+It's 20th Sep, **00:00**, Wake up ! 🎺

 ![photo](../uploads/user/birthday-no.jpg)

-It's your birthday🎉🎂🎊 and this one day is all about you.
-A high five ! 🙋
+It's your birthday🎂 and this one day is all about you.
+A high five !🙋

 ![photo](https://duckduckgo.com/assets/addons/footer-illustration.svg)